GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 RGB color system
 ----------------

-Remember your (parents’) first color television set?
+Remember your (parents') first color television set?
 Likely it had three little bright colored squares on it: red, green, and blue.
 And that is exactly what each color on the tube is made of: varying levels of red, green and blue light.
 Switch all of them off, :math:`r=g=b=0`, then you